conice/LeafFeed/README.md

 Star the repository to keep track of new versions and release notes.

-## Features
+## What LeafFeed Does

-### Your Own Information Hub
+### Follow What You Chose

-Subscribe to RSS and Atom feeds, then organize content with groups, unread status, stars, Read Later, and highlight rules.
-LeafFeed supports OPML migration, local accounts, and services compatible with the Fever or Google Reader APIs.
+Subscribe to RSS and Atom feeds, organize them into groups, and move through a clean unread timeline.
+Stars, Read Later, search, saved searches, tags, and OPML import make it easy to collect and return to the stories that matter.
+Use a local account or connect a compatible Fever or Google Reader service.

 <p align="center">
   <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/feeds.png" width="32%" alt="Subscription management">